Getting started

 ])

-Once you're happy with your descriptions and examples, call getPrompt(), and tack it onto your prompt.
+Once you're happy with your descriptions and examples, call getPrompt()

 Now, onto the parser side.
 First, we define a parser: